We’d like to remind Forumites to please avoid political debate on the Forum.

 in my area my 93 year old neighbour had batteries and solar years ago and was the first to come round and investigate my heat pump when it went in and up the road is another 'old man' who invented something that runs half our computer tech right now... he turns his phone off because he gets everyone asking for IT help.

-Ageism is alive and well, unfortunately.3 -
+Ageism is alive and well, unfortunately.4 -

 Or lack of any benefit from them?
 A TOU tariff offers me nothing because I don't have anything that's going to be a reason to use them.
 I have no batteries etc, and nothing to load shift that uses much energy.
-I imagine there's plenty of people in a similar situation.0 -
+I imagine there's plenty of people in a similar situation.1 -

-JKenH said:Chrysalis said:This question could be applied to all sorts of services.Is it unfair some people get a good retentions deal and others dont?
+While ToU tariffs may theoretically be available to everyone many elderly people just don’t have the savvy or a computer to get on them.Chrysalis said:This question could be applied to all sorts of services.Is it unfair some people get a good retentions deal and others dont?

 Is it fair supermarkets cater their best prices to larger households?